intel/auto-round/examples/language-modeling/README.md

 - **Enable quantized lm-head:**

-Currently only supporte in Intel xpu,however, we found the fake tuning could improve the accuracy is some scenarios. --disable_low_gpu_mem_usage is strongly recommended if the whole model could be loaded to the device, otherwise it will be quite slow to cache the inputs of lm-head.
+Currently only support in Intel xpu,however, we found the fake tuning could improve the accuracy is some scenarios. --disable_low_gpu_mem_usage is strongly recommended if the whole model could be loaded to the device, otherwise it will be quite slow to cache the inputs of lm-head.
 Another way is reducing n_samples,e.g. 128, to alleviate the issue.
 ```bash
 CUDA_VISIBLE_DEVICES=0 python3 main.py --model_name facebook/opt-125m  --bits 4 --group_size 128 --quant_lm_head --disable_low_gpu_mem_usage
 ```